 MAE · Mathematical Autopsy Engine

-MAE runs the Mathematical Autopsy inside your own pipeline.
-You state intent as math, an assistant drafts the proof, the Lean 4 kernel checks it, and the proven rules compile into the code as constraints it cannot break.
-It is how a governed runtime gets built.
+A written policy is a guess about behavior.
+MAE makes it provable: you state what must always be true as math, an assistant drafts the proof, the Lean 4 kernel checks it, and the proven rule compiles into the code as a constraint it cannot violate.
+This is how mathematically governed software gets built — same input, same output, by construction.

 Receipt of TruthBuild-time